 b.
 This OP is not applicable to the services of any person who is a current employee.
 Any former or retired employee who has been paid by the Texas Tech University System administration (TTUS) or Texas Tech University (TTU) during the past twelve months cannot be paid as an independent contractor with appropriated funds; however, payment may be made as an independent contractor with local funds if the independent contractor criteria are satisfied.
 Payments to such persons must be made as a supplemental compensation payment through Payroll & Tax Services.

 c.
 This OP is not applicable to the services of course instructors, regardless of the type of pay (hourly or lump sum) or the number of courses taught.
 These persons are generally not viewed as independent contractors under IRS guidelines.

 2. Payments to Employees and Duty to Withhold

-Payments to employees are to be made through Payroll Services on regularly scheduled payrolls in accordance with OP 69.01, and federal withholding tax and OASI will be deducted from the payments for remittance to the appropriate taxing authority.
+Payments to employees are to be made through Payroll & Tax Services on regularly scheduled payrolls in accordance with OP 69.01, Distribution of Payroll Checks, and federal withholding tax and OASDI will be deducted from the payments for remittance to the appropriate taxing authority.